- Current students

 - Skin Clinic – treatment of skin conditions, e.g. acne, lesions, rashes and moles

-Follow the steps below to register with us:
+Follow the steps below to enrol Te Puna Waiora as your GP:

-- Download, print and complete the below registration form, or pick one from our reception desk
+- Download, print and complete the below enrolment form, or collect one from our reception desk

-- Return it to us by email or drop it off to our reception desk
+- Return the form to us by email or drop it off at our reception desk

-To be able to save money on consultation fees you need to be registered with us first.
+To be able to save money on consultation fees you need to be enroled with us first.

 How to make an appointment?

 You'll need to make an appointment to see one of the Doctors or Nurses at the centre.
 You can make an appointment online, give us a call or visit us at the centre in person and speak to one of the friendly faces at our reception desk.

 When making an appointment, please be sure to have your Student ID card handy.

 If you can’t make or need to change your appointment, you need to let us know as soon as possible.
 To cancel or change an appointment, visit us in person, email firstname.lastname@example.org, or phone on 0800 10 85 10.

 Want to know more about our services, or get advice or trusted information, feel free to talk to our nurses first.
 Phone them on 0800 10 85 10 or email email@example.com.